Cohasset, Massachusetts: Education

 Cohasset operates its own school department for the town's approximately 1,500 students.
 The Osgood Elementary School serves students from pre-kindergarten through second grade.
 The Deer Hill Elementary School, located adjacent to the Osgood School, serves students from grades 3–5.
 The town operates a combined Middle/High School, which is located just over Bear Hill from the other two schools.
 Cohasset's athletics teams are known as the Skippers, and their colors are navy blue and white.
 They compete in the South Shore League, and their chief rival is Hull High School.

 The athletic programs offered to Cohasset High School students include Baseball, Ice Hockey, Basketball, Cross Country, Tennis, a Competitive Debate Team, Football (which won the 2014 Division VI Super Bowl, and made it to the 2013 Division VI Super Bowl, but lost), Soccer, Competitive Swimming, Track and Field, Sailing, Ski Team, Wrestling and Lacrosse.

-High school students may also choose to attend South Shore Vocational Technical High School in Hanover free of charge.
-There are no private schools in Cohasset, but there are several in neighboring Hingham and the towns west of it.
+High school students may also choose to attend South Shore Technical High School in Hanover free of charge.
+There are no private schools in Cohasset, and there are several in neighboring Hingham and the towns west of it.